GlowDuino/GlowDuino/User Guide/README.md

 **Using both serial ports** in Arduino IDE works by referring to them as `Serial` and `Serial1` (for serial 0 and serial 1).

-To **use the second I²C and SPI interfaces**, you can install MiniCore for Arduino IDE from [this link](https://github.com/MCUdude/MiniCore), or access the registers directly from your program to define interrupts for them.
+To **use the second I²C interface**, update the IDE package version to 2.0.3 or higher, and you can include the **Wire1.h** library into your sketch and address it as **Wire1**.
+Similarly, you can **use the second SPI interface** as well.
+Include the **SPI1** library into your sketch and address it as **SPI1**.

-In case you do not wish to use any of the new features, you can upload a generic Arduino Uno bootloader to your GlowDuino Uno via the ICSP header.
+In case you do not wish to use any of the new features and want to run your board in 328P mode, you can upload a generic Arduino Uno bootloader to your GlowDuino Uno via the ICSP header.
 When uploading, make sure to use the -f option in avrdude to disregard the IC signature mismatch.
 Once uploaded, the microcontroller will behave just like an Arduino Uno would.
-The voltage level changer switch will still work but none of the other features will be accessible.
+The voltage level changer switch will still work but none of the other added features will be accessible.

 ### Pin differences
 Every pin with an indicator LED has a pull-down resistor with a value of **665 kilo ohms**.